darksagae/agrof_main/agrof-main/mobile/app/assets/store/HERBICIDE/Basagran 480 Sl – Herbicide For Weed Control In Dry Beans, Maize And Potato/product.md

 Payment: Cash on delivery, Mobile money, Bank transfer

 ## Storage Instructions
-Store in original container
-Keep in cool, dry place
+Store in cool, dry place
-Avoid direct sunlight
+Keep away from direct sunlight
+Ensure proper ventilation
-Shelf life: 2 years from manufacturing date
+Shelf life: 24 months from manufacturing date

 ## Safety Information
+WHO Class II: Moderately Hazardous
-Personal Protective Equipment: Wear gloves, eye protection, and long-sleeved clothing First Aid: In case of contact, rinse immediately with water
+Personal Protective Equipment: Wear appropriate protective clothing First Aid: In case of contact, wash thoroughly with soap and water
 Storage: Store away from food and feed
-Disposal: Dispose according to local regulations

 ## Contact Information
 Phone: +256 700 123 456
 Email: herbicides@agrof.com
 WhatsApp: +256 700 123 456

+## Mode of Action
+The active ingredient is taken up through the green parts of the plant.
+The leaves and stems must therefore be adequately wetted with the spray solution.
+Warmth and good growing weather accelerate the action of the product.
+Basagran 480 SL is sprayed post emergence, i.e., when the weeds have already emerged.
+After treatment no rain should fall for six hours, so that the active ingredient can penetrate the weeds.
+Basagran 480 SL has no biologically active vapour pressure and so constitutes no risk to neighbouring crops in this way.